 Shadowing & Clinical Experience

-All pre-professional students must shadow physicians and/or work or volunteer in a clinical setting in order to 1) definitively establish that he/she can handle the physical demands of the profession and 2) demonstrate his/her commitment to the field to faculty, advisors, and professional school admissions committees.
+All pre-professional health students must shadow professionals in their respective fields and/or work or volunteer in a clinical setting in order to 1) definitively establish that he/she can handle the physical demands of the profession and 2) demonstrate his/her commitment to the field to faculty, advisors, and professional school admissions committees.

 Students are encouraged to shadow a range of health professions to deepen their appreciation of the complexity of medicine and health care.
 No matter what a student's career goals are--shadowing a variety of physicians, nurses, dentists, surgeons, pharmacists, optometrists, and physician assistants allows a student to gain a deeper understanding of patient care from a variety of perspectives and see the interconnectedness of these different professional health fields.